kahnvex/slugnet/docs-src/index.rst

-Before looking at any code, the following sections will introduce the notation styles this library will follow as well as give a brief mathematical introduction to neural networks.
-In general, a neural network tries to approximate some function :math:`f^*`, where :math:`\bm{y} = f^*(\bm{x})`.
-The neural network implements a function :math:`\hat{\bm{y}} = f(\bm{x})`, where :math:`\hat{\bm{y}}` represents the prediction made by the network, and :math:`f` represents the model.
-We say a neural network is fully connected if each node in every layer is connected to every node in the adjacent layer.
-For now, we will only consider fully connected neural networks.
+Before looking at any code, the following sections will introduce the notation styles this library will follow as well as give a brief mathematical introduction to deep learning.
+In general, a deep network tries to approximate some function :math:`f^*`, where :math:`\bm{y} = f^*(\bm{x})`.
+The deep network implements a function :math:`\hat{\bm{y}} = f(\bm{x})`, where :math:`\hat{\bm{y}}` represents the prediction made by the network, and :math:`f` represents the model.
+We say a deep network is fully connected if each node in every layer is connected to every node in the adjacent layer.
+For now, we will only consider fully connected deep networks.

 -----------------